roots/bedrock/README.md

 ```

+### Gulp

+In your theme folder, run `gulp build` one time.
+Thereafter, when you are actively working on the theme, run `gulp watch` which will watch for file changes and recompile assets into the `dist` folder.
+It also spins up the site at localhost:3000 and updates CSS there automatically.
+To stop gulp from watching, hit `Ctrl+C`.

 ### PHPMyAdmin

-You should be able to login at http://192.168.33.10/phpmyadmin with the following credentials:
+You should be able to login at http://192.168.33.##/phpmyadmin (or http://yourprojectname.dev/phpmyadmin with the following credentials:

 Username: wp_db_u
 Password: password